Smart Snacks in Schools

 The recipes below meet Smart Snacks standards (be sure to follow instructions and give in proper portion sizes!).
 We encourage you to share any other recipes that meet the guidelines with us so that we can share with other Michigan folks!
 MDE does not intend to endorse any specific products or manufacturers.

-The current format of the recipes and their compliance documentation is not allowed on this website.
-The following recipes are available upon request (email@example.com or 517-373-3347):
+The current format of the recipe compliance documentation is not allowed on this website.
+The following recipes are available below and their companion compliance documents are available upon request (firstname.lastname@example.org or 517-373-3347):

 Presentations - Feel free to use for your own educational purposes and edit as needed!